skeweddata/skeweddata.github.io/_posts/2021-01-24-nfl_stats_lies.md

 Look, if the NFL wants to keep its player-tracking data private for whatever reason, it's totally their right to do so.
-Even if it stunts the development of transformational statistics that will both improve teams' ability to evaluate players and strategize for game day as well as give viewers new and exciting ways to understand the game, as I believe that decision does, it's their data and therefore their call.
+Even if it stunts the development of transformational statistics that will both improve teams' ability to evaluate players and strategize for game day as well as give viewers new and exciting ways to understand the game, it's their data and therefore their call.

 But you can't then throw out random nuggets from those stats and expect much in the way